-After a bit of panicking and googling, we realized that 60-days visas are still issued in the Indonesian Embassies of Bangkok, Singapore, and Kuching — where we were in July, but with no plans of going to Indonesia. yet!
+After a bit of panicking and googling, we realized that 60-days visas are still issued in the Indonesian Embassies of Bangkok, Singapore, and Kuching — where we were in July, but with no plans of going to Indonesia as of yet!

-At last, we decided for Bangkok, where we were headed to visit a friend anyways.
+At last, we decided to go to the Indonesian Embassy in Bangkok, where we were headed to visit a friend anyways.
 Based on online reports, the Indonesian Embassy in Bangkok issues 60-days tourist visas provided one has not been in Indonesia for a period of 90 days.
 If this is your case, try Singapore, as it seems they are not enforcing that rule.

-The Process to get a 60-Days Indonesian Visa in Bangkok in October 2017
+The Process to apply for a 60-Days Indonesian Tourist Visa in Bangkok

-There is, however, a cheap and efficient printing and photocopy shop right across the road from the embassy, just downstairs from the pedestrian flyover.
+There is a cheap and efficient printing and photocopy shop right across the road from the Indonesian embassy in Bangkok, just downstairs from the pedestrian flyover.
 Prints where 5 Thai Bath each, and photocopies 2 Thai Bath per piece.

-Applying at Bangkok’s Indonesian embassy was quite a straightforward process for us, but we welcome feedback in the comments.
+Applying at the Indonesian embassy in Bangkok was quite a straightforward process for us, but we welcome feedback in the comments.